HighOutputVentures/experiments/003/README.md

 ## Conclusion

-We can prove that it is possible to connect directly to the blockchain with mobile alone with the use of Web3J.
-On the other hand, WalletConnect proves that it is possible to integrate third-patry wallets with the use of deep linking.
-However, there are still some limitation when it comes to developing dApps for mobile.
+We can conclude that it is possible to connect directly to the blockchain with mobile alone with the use of Web3J and WalletConnect side by side.
+WalletConnect proves that it is possible to integrate third-patry wallets with the use of deep linking.
+However, there are still some limitation when it comes to developing dApps for mobile (natively).
 First, documentations are still limited.
-Second, some of the functions (`eth_signTransaction` which is one of the most important function) are not yet supported on the third-party mobile wallets, although they already support `eth_sign`, `eth_sendTransaction` etc. which is a really good thing for ERC20 tokens.
+Second, some of the functions (`eth_signTransaction` which is one of the most important function) are not yet supported on the third-party mobile wallets, although they already support `eth_sign`, `eth_sendTransaction` etc.

+With `eth_sendTransaction` is the only available option as of the moment, we can utilize this in order to confirm the transaction to the Metamask.
+The only downside in using this function is that, it doesn't explicitly display what method is being used in the smart contract as compared to the Metamask browser extension.
 This might be the reason why Metamask decided to build their mobile app using React Native as it has a close relation to web technologies.
-This also might be the reason why OpenSea does not support purchasing NFTs with their native mobile apps yet.
+As well as the reason why OpenSea does not support purchasing NFTs with their native mobile apps yet.
 Instead, only redirect the user to their web app to purchase an NFT.

 It is possible to build your own mobile wallet apps with the use of Web3J but we can say that dapps built for mobile, if not wallet app, only serves as displaying app or a showcase app.

 ## Resources